 And, of course, as I get older, it's gotten more and more difficult for me to hand hold slower shutter speeds without seeing some impact.
 Whereas I used to be very comfortable pushing 1/15 handheld without IS one moderate telephoto lengths, now I'd say that 1/30 is my limit, and I try to stay above 1/60 if I can.

-Okay, so there are times when IS is useful.
-Should you get sensor or lens IS?
+Okay, so there are times when stabilization is useful.
+Should you get sensor or lens stabilization?
 Note: since I originally wrote this article, most of the makers are now doing both for long telephoto lenses.
-More in a bit.
+More on that in a bit.

 Well, both approaches have their pluses and minuses.
-You should also note that the smart bet these days are on dual systems, which use both approaches.
+You should also note that the smart bet these days is on dual systems, which use both approaches.
 There's a reason for that.

-A lens-based IS system generally is placed near the optical center of the lens (entrance pupil).
-The reason for this is that you get maximum shift ability with a reasonably small element(s) and movement of it(them).
+A lens-based stabilization system generally is placed near the optical center of the lens (entrance pupil).
+The reason for this is that you get maximum shift ability with reasonably small lens elements and movement of them.
 The smaller the mass, the faster you can move it, and with less force (F = M*A, remember that formula?).
 Less force also means you don't need strong motors that use a lot of power, so the lens-based systems have tended to be reasonably kind on camera batteries.

-Lens-based IS is helpful where the entire system (camera+lens) is rotating in its movement.
-The longer and heavier the lens, the more likely that the fulcrum point of motion is well forward of the camera body; but that's why the lens systems put the IS system at the fulcrum point: you easily get the maximal correction.
-Update: I tend to think the improvement starts to be clearly seen for lens IS over sensor as you near 200mm focal length (full frame).
+Lens-based stabilization is helpful where the entire system (camera+lens) is rotating in its movement.
+The longer and heavier the lens, the more likely that the fulcrum point of motion is well forward of the camera body; but that's why the lens systems put the stabilization system at that point: you easily get the maximal correction.
+Update: I tend to think the improvement starts to be clearly seen for lens stabilization over sensor as you near 200mm focal length (full frame).

 Moreover, with really long focal lengths, you are transcribing a very narrow angle of view overall.
 A 300mm lens sees about an 8° wide view.
 At a distance of 50’ (~15m) the field of view is about 6 feet (2m) on the long axis.
 I've seen people struggling to keep framing (and the focus sensor being used) within even a 6" side-to-side position on the subject, which translates to about 500 pixels on a 24mp camera.
 That's more than you can move the image sensor in any existing 24mp IBIS system I know of.
 Yet it is often within the range that a lens-based systems can deal with.

-The problem with lens-based IS is that it adds cost and complexity to every lens.
+The problem with lens-based stabilization, whatever it is named, is that it adds cost and complexity to every lens.
 It also is restrictive in what it can steady.
-Vertical and horizontal shifts and rotations are easily handled by lens-based IS.
-Lens-based IS can't correct for camera roll, for instance, but IBIS systems can.
+Vertical and horizontal shifts and rotations are easily handled by lens-based stabilization.
+Lens-based stabilization can't correct for camera roll, for instance, but sensor-based systems can.

-One reason why DSLRs don't have sensor-based IS is that this wouldn't stabilize the viewfinder prior to shooting, or the focus system.
-A lens-based IS system does.
-A stabilized sensor by itself wouldn't keep autofocus systems aligned to the subject (the DSLR focus systems are forward of the image sensor, so don't get the IS benefit).
+One reason why DSLRs don't have sensor-based stabilization is that this wouldn't stabilize the viewfinder prior to taking an image, nor stabilize things for the focus system.
+A lens-based stabilization system does.
+A stabilized sensor by itself wouldn't keep autofocus systems aligned to the subject (the DSLR focus systems are forward of the image sensor, so don't get the stabilization benefit).

 The issue with IBIS is that it needs information about the lens to work correctly (thus the exception for some adapted lenses that aren't supplying the proper lens info).
 IBIS also has a modest range that it can correct, and it adds heat and mechanical complication at the most expensive part of the camera (image sensor).

-Finally, IBIS tends to not disrupt bokeh in out of focus areas as much as lens-based IS sometimes does.
-Lens-based IS tends to distort optical paths a bit if the IS element isn't perfectly at the entrance pupil, while IBIS does not have that issue.
+Finally, IBIS tends to not disrupt bokeh in out of focus areas as much as lens-based stabilization sometimes does.
+Lens-based stabilization tends to distort optical paths a bit if the stabilization element isn't perfectly at the entrance pupil, while IBIS does not have that issue.

-Of those, the problem with IBIS that is most important to note is the range limitation.
+Of those, the problem with IBIS that is most important to note is the ultimate range limitation.
 That's why Canon, Nikon, Olympus, Panasonic, and Sony have now all gone to hybrid systems with telephoto lenses.
-In other words, lens-based IS coupled with sensor-based IS.
+In other words, lens-based stabilization coupled with sensor-based stabilization.
+This took us from the usual 5 stops (CIPA, see below) to the 8 stops improvement range.

 Olympus also still warns about sensor cleaning potentially damaging their IBIS system.
-(Early Sony systems were also easy to bust, but Sony later changed the design.
-Nikon locks down the sensor (except for the Zf) when the camera is off or in cleaning mode, though they also disclaim physical sensor cleaning by the user.
-Fujifilm users should always turn IS MODE to OFF prior to physical sensor cleaning.)
+(Early Sony sensor-based systems were also easy to bust, but Sony later changed the design.)
+Nikon typically locks down the sensor (except for the Zf) when the camera is off or in cleaning mode, though they also disclaim physical sensor cleaning by the user.
+Fujifilm users should always turn IS MODE to OFF prior to physical sensor cleaning.

 My big problem with image stabilization is this: some makers seem to be treating it as an "always on" feature.
-They often bury the only way to turn it on or off (or control other aspects of the IS performance) deep in some menu you'll not remember the location of.
+They often bury the only way to turn it on or off (or control other aspects of the stabilization performance) deep in some menu you'll not remember the location of.
 I disagree with that approach.
-I really want to escalate IS on/off as something I can get to without dropping into menus.
-As I hinted above, I believe that optimal image capture requires that you use IS conditionally, not all the time.
+I really want to escalate turning stabilization on and off as something I can get to without dropping into menus.
+As I hinted above, I believe that optimal image capture requires that you use stabilization conditionally, not all the time.

 CIPA Ratings

-Should you pay any attention to the CIPA ratings for IS?
+Should you pay any attention to the CIPA ratings for stabilization?

 Probably not.
-In practice, the CIPA IS ratings are just like the CIPA battery ratings: your mileage will vary.
-There's really never a dud in the bunch with CIPA IS testing, and any differences in rating don't typically speak to the more practical things you should be aware of.
+In practice, the CIPA stability ratings are just like the CIPA battery ratings: your mileage will vary.
+There's really never a dud in the bunch with CIPA stabilization testing, and any differences in rating don't typically speak to the more practical things you should be aware of.

 Beware using the CIPA numbers about how many stops the stabilization accomplishes when choosing a system.
 The CIPA tests are three-axis only and don't exactly mimic the situations you'd be using IS for.
 I've found that all the IS systems work well, but there's variability above and beyond what the CIPA numbers suggest.

-- Canon IS— the RF cameras and lenses use both IBIS and lens IS.
-The older M cameras mostly used lens IS.
+- Canon IS— the RF cameras and lenses use both IBIS and lens stabilization.
+The older M cameras mostly used lens stabilization.

 - Hasselblad — no stabilization.